 UPMC for Life plans include routine vision coverage for exams and eyewear.
 Members receive one routine vision exam plus a routine vision allowance every one or two years, depending on their plan.
-You can see any provider you like, even if the provider is not in our vision provider network.
-Click here to find a participating vision provider.
+Members can see any provider they like, even if the provider is not in our vision provider network.
+Find a participating vision provider.

 The routine vision allowance applies toward the cost of eyewear, including lenses, frames, or contact lenses.
 Routine vision allowance amounts vary by plan.
-Click here to view and compare plans by county.
+View and compare plans by county.

 How does the routine vision benefit work?

-- If you receive routine vision services from a non-participating provider, you may have to pay the cost of the services at the time of your appointment.
-After your appointment you can submit a claim to the plan for reimbursement.
-You will be reimbursed up to the allowance amount for your plan.
-You will receive a reimbursement form in your welcome kit once you become a UPMC for Life member.
+- If you receive routine vision services from a nonparticipating provider, you may have to pay the cost of the service at the time of the appointment.
+You can submit a claim for reimbursement for up to the vision allowance amount for your plan.

 The routine vision allowance does not apply to glasses after cataract surgery.
-It is excluded from the yearly deductible, if applicable, and does not count toward your annual out-of-pocket maximum.
+It is excluded from the yearly deductible, if applicable, and does not count toward the annual out-of-pocket maximum.